wulffern/aic2023/lectures/l01_intro.md

 <!--pan_doc:

-The steps to make integrated circuits is sort of split in two.
+The steps to make integrated circuits is split in two.
 We have a analog flow, and a digital flow.

 It's rare to find a single human that do both flows well.
 Ususally people choose, and I think it's based on what they like and their personality.

-If you like the world to be ordered, with definite answers, the it's likely that you'll find the digital flow interesting.
+If you like the world to be ordered, with definite answers, then it's likely that you'll find the digital flow interesting.

 If you're comfortable with not knowing, and an insatiable desire to understand how the world *really* works at a fundamental level, then it's likely that you'll find analog flow interesting.